zalyoung/gitlab-handbook/content/handbook/entity/israel-ltd.md

 ### Timekeeping Record

-Each team member employeed by GitLab Israel Ltd. will be required to report their actual working hours using the methods prescribed (the details of which will be shared in due course, please hold tight!).
+Each team member employed by GitLab Israel Ltd. will be required to report their actual working hours using the methods prescribed (the details of which will be shared in due course, please hold tight!).
 These records will be kept by Payroll and can be audited at any time.

 ### Daily Work Time